 Student must apply for financial assistance by completing the FAFSA.
 The priority deadline for FAFSA is March 31 for the next academic year.

-Student completes the housing payment option request form (HPO) during the housing application process.
-If you did not complete the form at application and need to add it, please contact either Miramar or Momentum Village and ask to add HPO to your application.
+Student completes the housing payment option request form (HPO) in the housing portal.
+If you did not complete the form and need to add it, please contact either Miramar or Momentum Village and ask to add HPO to your application.

 Review of all HPO requests normally begins about 2 weeks prior to the start of each semester.
 It can take a week or more for all the offices involved to review and decide upon each student’s request.

-Student is notified via their ISLANDER email if any funds are available to cover housing cost.
+Student is notified via their ISLANDER email if any funds are available to cover housing.
 The notification is sent from email@example.com.

 If denied, the student should login to their SAIL account and click on the Financial Aid tab to see if a reason is listed.
 Sometimes, a student is simply missing a signed form or needs to complete the online Entrance Loan Counseling course.
 If not, contact the Office of Student Financial Assistance for more information.
 Islander Housing staff do not have access to financial assistance records and cannot determine why the request was denied.
 When a denial occurs, the student must contact their housing community directly to make first payment arrangements.

-Housing staff is notified if any funds are available to cover housing cost and will apply that amount to the student's rent.
+Housing staff is notified if any funds are available to cover housing cost and will apply that amount to the student's housing account balance.

 If the Housing Payment Option request is denied, the student is still responsible for their lease.
 Housing leases are not dependent on financial assistance.
 If a student does not receive enough financial assistance to cover housing and cannot fulfill their lease, they should immediately contact their housing community to discuss their options.
 If the student decides to cancel their lease, they must submit complete the lease cancellation form and pay the lease cancellation fee described in their lease.

-**Summer housing and financial aid – residents must be enrolled in summer classes in order to receive financial aid for the summer months.
-Summer financial aid awards are often less than what is offered for the fall and spring semesters.
+**Summer housing and financial aid – residents must be enrolled in summer classes in order to be eligible for summer financial aid.
+Summer financial aid awards are often less than what is offered for the fall and spring semesters and may not be enough to include housing.
 If you plan to live on-campus during the summer and need financial aid to cover the cost, please verify what aid will be available to you through the Office of Student Financial Assistance.

 Students who plan to pay for their housing with a college savings plan, such as a 529 Plan, should contact their plan administrator for instructions on how to access those funds.
-Some plans reimburse housing expenses after they've been paid and others will directly pay Miramar or Momentum Village when verification of cost is sent.
+Some plans reimburse housing expenses after they family has paid and others will directly pay Miramar or Momentum Village when verification of cost is sent.
 Often, students/parents can submit a copy of the resident lease to their plan administrator for cost verification because the first page includes the resident's name and the payment amount due each month.
-If the plan administrator requests an invoice, the student can email their housing provider to request an invoice.
+If the plan administrator requests an invoice, the student can request one by emailing their housing provider.